oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/1-7-read-node.md

 # Replica Node
 You can build a read-only replica node of Verse-Layer.

 The read-only verse nodes are synchronized with the verse itself, and users can retrieve information about the verse from the read-only verse nodes.
+In addition, a replica node can be promoted to a writable origin node.

 ## How synchronization works
 There are two ways for synchronizing Verse-Layer's transaction data to the replica node.